Validation of TOI-1221 b: A warm sub-Neptune exhibiting TTVs around a Sun-like star: Analysis

-Specific prior distributions for fitted parameters are listed in Table~\ref{Tab:fitted_params}. $P$ and $T_{\rm 0}$ do not receive individual priors in the typical sense.
-For reasons described in Section~\ref{Sec:discussion}, we used a non-fixed-period model that fits individual transit timings instead of assuming a fixed spacing between them.
-Each transit timing was given a $\mathcal{N}(T_{\rm i},0.02)$ prior (seen in Figure~\ref{fig:TTV_hists}) based on timing predictions from the {\it TESS} team's original fixed-period ephemeris.
-The $P$ and $T_{\rm 0}$ parameters have slightly different meanings than those of a typical fixed-period multi-transit fit.
-In this case they represent and define a linear ephemeris around which the observed transit timings oscillate.
-Notice that the $T_{\rm 0}$ posterior is not the same as the $T_{{\rm\#0:}TESS}$ distribution of Figure~\ref{fig:TTV_hists}, which displays the actual timing of that epoch's transit.
-The planetary radius parameter $R_{\rm p}/R_\star$ has a uniform prior over a range that comfortably encompasses the observed transit depth, including the null option of zero depth.
+Specific prior distributions for fitted parameters are listed in Table~\ref{tab:full_results}.
+Quantities without listed priors are not directly fitted, but are calculated from other values. $P$ and $T_{\rm 0}$ do not receive specific priors in the typical sense.
+Instead, each individual transit midpoint was given a wide Gaussian prior (Table~\ref{tab:full_results} and Figure~\ref{fig:TTV_hists}) based on timing predictions from the {\it TESS} team's original fixed-period ephemeris.
+The planetary radius parameter $R_{\rm p}/R_\star$ receives a uniform prior over a range that comfortably encompasses the observed transit depth, including the null option of zero depth.
 The uniform prior for $b$ covers the entire possible range given the expected planet size.
-The limb darkening parameters $q_1$ and $q_2$ for both {\it TESS} and LCOGT were calculated using code by \citet{Espinoza_Jordan_2015} given the individual telescope response functions and uncertainties in stellar parameters.
-We used uninformative uniform priors over the whole range of the $\esinw$ and $\ecosw$ parameters, and the Gaussian prior for $\rho_\star$ comes from the {\it TESS} Input Catalog \citep{TIC_2018}.
-We also included Gaussian processes in the fits, trying a variety of kernel models.
-Both amplitude and length-scale parameters were given very wide log-uniform priors spanning many orders of magnitude.
+Physically motivated limb darkening parameters $q_1$ and $q_2$ for both {\it TESS} and LCOGT were calculated using code by \citet{Espinoza_Jordan_2015} and the priors determined by the individual telescope response functions and uncertainties in stellar parameters.
+We used uninformative uniform priors over the whole range of the $\esinw$ and $\ecosw$ parameters, and a Gaussian prior for $\rho_\star$ which comes from the {\it TESS} Input Catalog \citep{TIC_2018}.
+We also include a Gaussian process in the fit.
+Amplitude and length-scale parameters were given very wide log-uniform priors spanning many orders of magnitude.

-We carried out the fit on the combined data set of the {\it TESS} and LCOGT observations seen in Figures~\ref{fig:TESS_data} \& \ref{fig:LCO_lc}.
-As we cover more fully in the discussion section (Section~\ref{Sec:discussion}), we had reason to suspect there may be TTVs present in the observed transits.
-As such, we decided that the most unbiased approach was to employ a transit fitting routine that made no assumptions of fixed periodicity. \juliet\ offers just such a functionality, allowing priors to be set on individual timings for each detected transit.
-In this way, it is not the period that is fit, but the individual transit midpoints.
-A general period value is determined essentially as the slope of a straight-line fit to the detected transit midpoints.

-We performed the TTV fit with one of \juliet's built-in nested sampling routines (\texttt{dynesty}, in this case).
-The fitted and derived parameter posterior distributions are shown in Figures~\ref{fig:TTV_corner} and \ref{fig:TTV_derived_corner}, respectively, and summary tables of priors and posteriors are displayed in Tables \ref{Tab:fitted_params} and \ref{Tab:Derived_params}.